Just add WATER: WebAssembly-based Circumvention Transports: Introduction

 \water has a distinct advantage over prior approaches that provide similar flexibility, such as Proteus~\cite{wails-proteus} or Pluggable Transports~\cite{pluggable_transports}.
-Because \water leverages WebAssembly, new techniques can be written in one of several (and growing~\cite{languages-to-wasm}) high-level languages.
-In contrast, Proteus requires techniques be written in a bespoke domain-specific language (DSL) that limit imports of other code or libraries, and must be entirely self-contained.
-Meanwhile, Pluggable Transports must maintain a separate language-specific API for each supported programming language (currently Go, Java, and Swift).
-In contrast, \water binaries can run in any WASI-compatible runtime, which currently includes support for Go, Rust, Python, C/C++, etc.~\cite{run-wasm}, and can be compiled from multiple languages including Rust and Go~\cite{languages-to-wasm}, which are among the most popular programming languages used by the circumvention community.
-In addition, \water is positioned to take advantage of future WASI developments as the standard becomes more widely supported and feature-rich.
+Where \water leverages WebAssembly, new techniques can be written in one of several (and growing~\cite{languages-to-wasm}) high-level languages.
+In contrast, Proteus requires that techniques be written in a bespoke domain-specific language (DSL) which is incompatible with the import of other code or libraries, and thus must be entirely self-contained.
+Meanwhile, Pluggable Transports must maintain separate, language-specific APIs for each supported programming language (currently Go, Java, and Swift), which are incompatible with each other.
+In contrast, WATMs can run in any WATER runtime, currently featuring off-the-shelf implementation in Go and Rust with the potential of being implemented with any WebAssembly runtime with WASI support.
+Furthermore, these WATMs can be compiled from multiple languages, including popular ones such as Rust, Go, Python (with CPython), C (using wasi-libc)~\cite{languages-to-wasm}. \water is also well-positioned to benefit from future WASI developments as the standard becomes more widely supported and feature-rich.

-In the remainder of this paper, we describe our design of \water, implement several proof-of-concept \water binaries, and compare their flexibility and performance to existing tools.
+In the remainder of this paper, we describe our design of \water, implement several proof-of-concept WATMs, and compare their flexibility and performance to existing tools.